search the site

 - ITS provides licensed copies of Symantec AntiVirus and a link to Microsoft's Windows Defender antispyware tool.
 Both software are provided at no cost to qualified NYU community members; to download, log in to the ITS Software page with your NetID and password.

-For information on reporting spam or phishing attempts, see the Contact Us page.
+For information on reporting spam or phishing attempts or other computer security incidents, see the Contact Us page.

 About ITS Technology Security Services